Last Updated: February 25, 2023

 Best Home Environment: Tina will do well in a home that is focused on rewarding her good choices, and has clear expectations of the rules and boundaries.
 She will do her best with a calm and confident owner who is committed to not babying her, but giving her all the love they can, by being her leader and a human she can rely on.
 She sometimes reacts negatively to a newer person coming into her space (into the same room or just coming closer to her), and will need an extremely structured environment for the foreseeable future, with humans that advocate for her, so that she can learn that she is safe and can make good decisions.

 Health: Tina is a healthy dog and has completed her vetting.
+She is currently on medication for anxiety and we are seen some positive results from this.

 History: Tina was a transfer from Winnipeg Animal Services.